abissens/abissens-site/src/posts/articles/disable_osiv.md

 > If you do not want this behavior, you should set spring.jpa.open-in-view to false in your application.properties.[^1]

 This is an antipattern.
 On one hand, it violates many of the SOLID principles; on the other, it introduces new structural and performance issues.
-The OSIV pattern obviously violates the Single Responsibility Principle by making the view layer handle data access concerns.
+The OSIV pattern violates the Single Responsibility Principle by making the view layer handle data access concerns.

 Then in a broad sense, it violates the Liskov Substitution Principle since the behavior of